Social Security (United States): Benefit payout comparisons

-Some federal, state, local and education government employees pay no Social Security but have their own retirement, disability systems that nearly always pay much better retirement and disability benefits than Social Security.
+Some federal, state, local and education government employees pay no Social Security tax but have their own retirement and disability systems that nearly always pay better retirement and disability benefits than the SSA.
 These plans typically require vesting (working 5–10 years for the same employer before becoming eligible for retirement).
 But their retirement typically depends on only the average of the best 3–10 years salaries times some retirement factor (typically 0.875%–3.0%) times years employed.
-This retirement benefit can be a "reasonably good" (75–85% of salary) retirement at close to the monthly salary they were last employed at.
+This retirement benefit can be a "reasonably good" (75–85% of salary) retirement at close to the monthly salary at which they were last employed.
 For example, if a person joined the University of California retirement system at age 25 and worked for 35 years they could receive 87.5% (2.5% × 35) of their average highest three year salary with full medical coverage at age 60.
 Police and firefighters who joined at 25 and worked for 30 years could receive 90% (3.0% × 30) of their average salary and full medical coverage at age 55.
 These retirements have cost of living adjustments (COLA) applied each year but are limited to a maximum average income of $350,000/year or less.
 Spousal survivor benefits are available at 100–67% of the primary benefits rate for 8.7% to 6.7% reduction in retirement benefits, respectively.
-UCRP retirement and disability plan benefits are funded by contributions from both members and the university (typically 5% of salary each) and by the compounded investment earnings of the accumulated totals.
+University of California Retirement Plan retirement and disability plan benefits are funded by contributions from both members and the university (typically 5% of salary each) and by the compounded investment earnings of the accumulated totals.
 These contributions and earnings are held in a trust fund that is invested.
 The retirement benefits are much more generous than Social Security but are believed to be actuarially sound.
-The main difference between state and local government sponsored retirement systems and Social Security is that the state and local retirement systems use compounded investments that are usually heavily weighted in the stock market securities, which historically have returned more than 7.0%/year on average despite some years with losses.
+The main difference between state and local government sponsored retirement systems and Social Security is that the state and local retirement systems use compounded investments that are usually heavily weighted in stock market securities, which historically have returned more than 7.0%/year on average despite some years with losses.
 Short term federal government investments may be more secure but pay much lower average percentages.
 Nearly all other federal, state and local retirement systems work in a similar fashion with different benefit retirement ratios.
 Some plans are now combined with Social Security and are "piggy backed" on top of Social Security benefits.
 For example, the current Federal Employees Retirement System, which covers the vast majority of federal civil service employees hired after 1986, combines Social Security, a modest defined-benefit pension (1.1% per year of service) and the defined-contribution Thrift Savings Plan.